Would You Visit a Meta Retail Store?

 Before we can get into stock markets, you need to understand stocks and how they work on a basic level.
 Here are a few basic concepts that can help new investors understand how the stock market works.

 Stocks, also known as equities or publicly traded companies, represent ownership interests in businesses that choose to have their shares available to public investors.
 A share of stock represents an ownership interest in a company -- if you buy a share of Apple (NASDAQ:AAPL), you own a small part of the business and get to share in the company's success.
 In other words, instead of being owned by an individual or a private group, some companies choose to "go public," meaning that anyone can become a part owner by purchasing shares of the company's stock.

 The vast majority of stock trades take place between investors.
 That means, for example, that if you want to buy shares of Microsoft (NASDAQ:MSFT) and hit the "buy" button through your broker's website, you are buying shares that another investor has decided to sell -- not from Microsoft itself.
 By purchasing shares of a stock, you become an investor in the underlying company.

-Stock prices on exchanges are governed by supply and demand -- plain and simple.
-At any given time, there's a maximum price someone else is willing to pay for a certain stock and a minimum price someone else is willing to sell shares of the stock for.
+Stock prices on exchanges are governed by supply and demand, plain and simple.
+At any given time, there's a maximum price someone is willing to pay for a certain stock and a minimum price someone else is willing to sell shares of the stock for.
 Think of stock market trading like an auction, with some investors bidding for the stocks that other investors are willing to sell.

 If there is a lot of demand for a stock, investors will buy shares quicker than sellers want to get rid of them, and the price will move higher.
 On the other hand, if more investors are selling a stock than buying, the market price will drop.